ferrero-rocher/ferrero-rocher/README.md

 A production-style microservices clone of Twitter, demonstrating concepts like user auth, post management, API gateway routing, and inter-service communication using Spring Boot.

 ---

+### 📚 Explore More Projects

+Want to see more?
+Check out my full list of repositories on [my GitHub profile](https://github.com/ferrero-rocher) — from experimental systems programming to practical backend services and beyond.

+---